-Our Common Stock and Public Warrants are listed on the Nasdaq Capital Market under the symbols "SRZN" and "SRZNW", respectively.
-We expect to list the PIPE Warrants on Nasdaq under the symbol "SRZNXZ."
+Our Common Stock, Public Warrants and Private Warrants are listed on the Nasdaq Capital Market under the symbols "SRZN," "SRZNW" and "SRZNXZ," respectively.

 Transfer Agent

 The transfer agent for our securities is Continental Stock Transfer & Trust Company.
 The transfer agent's address is One State Street Plaza, 30th Floor New York, New York 10004.